 - Inform employees (with some exceptions)

-While employers should inform employees, they don’t actually need their consent, as outlined in the Citizens Advice website.
+While employers should inform employees, they don’t actually need their consent.
 As long as they’ve tried to inform employees of the monitoring, how it relates to the business, and the equipment being monitored is provided partly or wholly by the company, then they pretty much have free reign on what they look at.

 A recent landmark ruling by the European Court of Human Rights ruled in favor of an employee who was fired for sending private messages over Yahoo Messenger on a company-owned device.
 The decision overturned a previous ruling in the employer’s favor, and stated the employer violated the employee’s right to privacy by spying on his messages without notice.
 This sets a precedent for future similar cases across Europe.